Agkistrodon piscivorus: Behavior and ecology

 Harmless watersnakes of the genus Nerodia are often mistaken for it.
 These are also semiaquatic, thick-bodied snakes with large heads that can be aggressive when provoked, but they behave differently.
 For example, watersnakes usually flee quickly into the water, while A. piscivorus often stands its ground with its threat display.
 In addition, watersnakes do not vibrate their tails when excited.
 A. piscivorus usually holds its head at an angle around 45° when swimming or crawling.

-Brown (1973) considered their heavy muscular bodies to be a striking characteristic, stating this made it difficult to hold them for venom extraction owing to their strength.
+John Haynes Brown considered their heavy muscular bodies to be a striking characteristic, stating this made it difficult to hold them for venom extraction owing to their strength.

 This species may be active during the day and at night, but on bright, sunny days, they are usually found coiled or stretched out in the shade.
 In the morning and on cool days, they can often be seen basking in the sunlight.
-They often emerge at sunset to warm themselves on warm ground (i.e., sidewalks, roads) and then become very active throughout the night, when they are usually found swimming or crawling.
+They often emerge at sunset to warm themselves on warm ground (e.g. sidewalks and roads) and then become very active throughout the night, when they are usually found swimming or crawling.
 Contrary to popular belief, they are capable of biting while under water.

 A number of parasites are known to inhabit the species.
 Examples of parasitic species include K. coarctatus and P. ctotali.
 The parasites are known to cause infection of the lungs, but not inflammation.

 In the north, they hibernate during the winter.
 Niell (1947, 1948) made observations in Georgia, and noted they were one of the last species to seek shelter, often being found active until the first heavy frosts.
 At this point, they moved to higher ground and could be found in rotting pine stumps by tearing away the bark.
 These snakes could be quite active upon discovery and would then attempt to burrow more deeply into the soft wood or escape to the nearest water.
 In southeastern Virginia, Wood (1954) reported seeing migratory behavior in late October and early November.
 During a period of three or four days, as many as 50 individuals could be seen swimming across Back Bay from the bayside swamps of the barrier islands to the mainland.
 He suggested this might have something to do with hibernating habits.
 In the southern parts of its range, hibernation may be short or omitted altogether.